vmware-tanzu/tanzu-dev-portal/content/guides/containers/cnb-what-is.md

 ---
+title:  "Cloud Native Buildpacks: What Are They?"
-title:  "What Are: Cloud Native Buildpacks"
+sortTitle: "Cloud Native Buildpacks"
 weight: 1
 categories:
 - containers